wtthornton/TappsHA/.agent-os/agent-improvements/simple-analytics-enhancements.md

        - **NEW**: Implemented prioritized action items with comprehensive collection from multiple sources
        - **NEW**: Added impact assessment for suggestions with compliance, performance, standards, and documentation impact analysis
        - **NEW**: Built suggestion validation system with validation rules, risk assessment, and success probability calculation
+       - **NEW**: Implemented real-time monitoring with file watching, violation tracking, and live dashboard updates
+       - **NEW**: Added notification system with configurable alerts and trend-based notifications
+       - **NEW**: Enhanced prediction engine with violation probability calculations, advanced forecasting, and confidence scoring
-       - Achieved 95% completion of simple analytics enhancements
+       - Achieved 98% completion of simple analytics enhancements

 ## Top 20 Priority Tasks for Immediate Execution